-- have booked the time off as holiday or to attend an appointment
+- if they have booked the time off as holiday or to attend an appointment

-- have contacted you on the morning of their absence to report sickness
+- if they have contacted you on the morning of their absence to report sickness

-- are on maternity, paternity or shared parental leave
+- if they are on maternity, paternity or shared parental leave.

-The first step in managing unauthorised absence is avoiding its occurrence to begin with.
+The first step in managing unauthorised absence is avoiding it happening to begin with.
 You can do this through clear, well-written employment policies that outline your expectations around requesting and reporting leave and absence.

 2) List unauthorised absence as a form misconduct in your disciplinary policy: You should make your employees aware that unauthorised absence is unacceptable and could lead to disciplinary action.
 For clarity, your policy should give examples of what is considered unauthorised absence.